bhyunyi/ML-with-Cancerous-Samples/R_analysis/README.md

 This folder contains all the R code used in the project.

+### reformat_tsv.Rmd
-The code transform.tsv takes the files outputed by the nf_core pipelines and combimes and transforms them so they can be used for further downstream analysis.
+The code takes the two files outputed by the nf_core pipelines and combimes and transforms them so they can be used for further downstream analysis.